 I have a strong interest in research and policy around sickness, impairment and disability.
 My main projects are around (i) disability and the benefits system, in particular how we assess incapacity and issues around conditionality/sanctions, (ii) disability and work, and (iii) how to reduce poverty among disabled people:

 Disability and the benefits system: assessment and conditionality/sanctions

 The way we assess incapacity (that is, assess if people should receive out-of-work benefits on the grounds of disability) is in chaos.
 This is partly due to practical issues, but also because of a lack of clarity about exactly what we are trying to assess - the current system does NOT assess incapacity as most people would understand it.
 In a four-year ESRC-funded project 2014-17 ('Rethinking Incapacity'; ESRC grant ES/K009583/1), I therefore explored what inacpacity might mean, how other countries assess it, and conducted new (qualitative and quantitative) public opinion work to see what disabled people, policy elites and the British public think.
 I also looked at conditionality and sanctions for disabled people (spurred partly by how this was governed by the assessment process).

-In a new (2018) Demos report, I have put all of this evidence together, and put forward a series of recommendations for how a better WCA is possible.
+In a 2018 Demos report called 'A Better WCA is Possible', I have put all of this evidence together, and put forward a series of recommendations for how a better WCA is possible.
 You can find the report on my publications page here.

 The report is based on a number of my other publications, including:

 - Assessing work disability for social security benefits: international models for the direct assessment of work capacity (Geiger, in press)

 - Disability assessment: a better WCA is possible, an earlier short comment piece based on the report